 Take a relaxing stroll through sunlight and shade in the fenced sculpture garden on the campus of the Museum of Sonoma County in downtown Santa Rosa.
 Here, natural, industrial, and just plain whimsical art "grows" in delightful profusion.

-Previously known as the Sonoma County Museum when it offered both history and art exhibits under a single roof, there are now two separate museums on one campus, know collectively as the Museums of Sonoma County.
+Previously known as the Sonoma County Museum when it offered both history and art exhibits under a single roof, there are now two separate museums on one campus, known collectively as the Museum of Sonoma County.